-- 100 m or more of direct water use per day; - A municipality or camp with the capacity to house 50 or more people; - Construction of a structure across a watercourse five or more metres wide at ordinary high-water mark; - Channel and bank alterations, erosion control, diversion of water, alteration of flow, or storage of water (dam or storage reservoir); - Draining or infilling of a watercourse; and/or - Any direct or indirect deposit of waste (solid waste, sewage, drilling waste, etc.) to water.
+- 100 m3 or more of direct water use per day; - A municipality or camp with the capacity to house 50 or more people; - Construction of a structure across a watercourse five or more metres wide at ordinary high-water mark; - Channel and bank alterations, erosion control, diversion of water, alteration of flow, or storage of water (dam or storage reservoir); - Draining or infilling of a watercourse; and/or - Any direct or indirect deposit of waste (solid waste, sewage, drilling waste, etc.) to water.

-For the full list of activities requiring a water licence, and for further clarification on the type of licence required, please refer to Appendix B and Appendix C. For more information on what is considered water use, see the MVLWB Reference Bulletin: Water Use.
+For the full list of activities requiring a water licence, and for further clarification on the type of licence required, please refer to Appendix B and Appendix C. For more information on what is considered water use, see the LWB Reference Bulletin: Water Use.

-If a proposed project will be taking place in both non-federal and federal areas, two licences are required - one for the non-federal area, and one for the federal area.
-The deposit of waste, the total volume of water used, and/or any other licensing criteria exceeded by the project as a whole will determine whether the licences are type A or B (both licences will be the same type); however, the applicant will be required to provide information about the project activities and water uses specific to each area, as well as information about the project as a whole.
+If a proposed project will be taking place in both non-federal and federal areas (including on private or settlement lands within these areas), two licences are required - one for the non-federal area, and one for the federal area.
+The deposit of waste, the total volume of water used, and/or any other licensing criteria exceeded by the project as a whole will determine whether the licences are type A or B (both licences will be the same type); however, the applicant will be required to provide information about the project activities and water uses specific to each area, as well as information about the project as a whole.10

-2.2 Activities that Do Not Require a Water Licence
+2.2 Activities that do not Require a Water Licence

-A water licence is not required for:9
+A water licence is not required for:11

-- Domestic use, by a person using water for household requirements, watering of domestic animals, and irrigation of a garden adjacent to a dwelling; - An instream user, described as a person using water for the purpose of boating, personal fishing, and swimming; - Water used for the purpose of extinguishing fire; - Water used on an emergency basis for controlling or preventing a flood; or - Any activity that is described in Column II of Schedules D to H of the Waters Regulations (in non-federal areas) or Column II of Schedules IV to VIII of the MVFAWR (in federal areas).
+- Domestic use, by a person using water for household requirements, watering of domestic animals, and irrigation of a garden adjacent to a dwelling; - An instream user, described as a person using water for the purpose of boating, personal fishing, and swimming; - Water used for the purpose of extinguishing fire; - Water used on an emergency basis for controlling or preventing a flood; or - Any activity that is described in Column II of Schedules D to H of the Waters Regulations (in non-federal areas) or Column II of Schedules IV to VIII of the MVFAWR (in federal areas), 12 unless a licence is otherwise required for the proposed project.
+13